Code-Institute-Submissions/GMontaque-hangman-game/README.md

 - 3 different game sounds have been incorporated into the game.
 - These sounds have been included to give the user auditory confirmation of how well they have done
 - The sounds are also used to increase immersion and to improve enjoyment when playing
-- the 3 sounds indicate game play, game won or game lost
+- The 3 sounds indicate game play, game won or game lost

 **Stop Watch**